 As you can see, each flashlight has its strengths.
 For me, the biggest key is that the SureFire flashlight holds above 50% output (300 lumens for both flashlights), 25 minutes longer than the Streamlight: 74 minutes vs 49 minutes.

 Heat generation was interesting.
 The SureFire flashlight rose to a specific point and then maintained that level for most of the test.
 The Surefire is less hot than the SureFire for much of its test.
 However, it does spike significantly hotter than the SureFire.

 One is not better than the other.
 I’ve found both to be very good performers.
 For me, I’ve changed my daily carry to the SureFire.
 But, I have zero issues carrying the Streamlight.

 When I bought the SureFire G2X for review, I was afraid I might be wasting my money on a light that would fail.
 Instead, I was so impressed by the light it is now my favorite reasonably priced tactical flashlight.

 While it is not perfect, I found the light was an excellent performer in most cases with good runtime and unquestionable durability.
 It is simple to operate; its controls will not confuse anyone in a stressful situation.

 I fully recommend the G2X as a tactical light.
 It is also well suited for more common uses such as outdoor activities and utility work.
 Keep in mind that a pocket clip and the option for lower output levels may be desired for your needs.
-If this is the case, I still recommend the Streamlight ProTac HL flashlight that offers these features in addition to being similarly useful in tactical application.
+If this is the case, I still recommend the Streamlight ProTac HL flashlight that offers these features in addition to being similarly useful in tactical applications.

 The main issue I have with this flashlight is how much digging I had to do to uncover basic specifications about this flashlight.
 Measurements such as candela and an IP rating should be plainly displayed on the packaging for consumers to easily find.
 I encourage SureFire to reconsider its approach and be more transparent about specs with consumers.